 Lifelong New Yorker, Brooklyn born and bred, Neil Kleinberg raised himself in a crazy kitchen in Flatbush, among a boisterous clan of siblings and neighboring cousins, uncles and aunts.
 At 10 years old, he became a one-boy culinary wonder who’d do anything to avoid his mother’s “famous” dish: chicken in a pot.
 Neil opened his first restaurant, Simon’s in Lincoln Center, at just 22 and in 1997 re-opened the legendary seafood restaurant, Lundy’s, in his native Brooklyn.

 Classically trained in the French culinary tradition, Neil has gamely eaten and cooked his way through much of the world, and has never met a slice of pizza or Chinese egg roll he didn’t like.
-Neil is the chef/co-owner of Community Food & Juice in Morningside Heights, and also co-author of Lundy’s: Reminiscences and Recipes and, of course, The Clinton St. Baking Co.
+Neil is the co-author of Lundy’s: Reminiscences and Recipes and, of course, The Clinton St. Baking Co.
 Cookbook.
 He serves on the Advisory Board of his alma mater, New York City College of Technology.

-A co-owner of Clinton St. Baking Co. and Community Food & Juice, Dede enjoyed a decade long career as an editor and writer for national magazines before switching to the restaurant life.
+A co-owner of Clinton St. Baking Co., Dede enjoyed a decade long career as an editor and writer for national magazines before switching to the restaurant life.
 The Clinton St. Baking Co.
-Cookbook she wrote was named a best of NY Times’ 2010.
+Cookbook she wrote with Neil's recipes was named a best of NY Times’ 2010.
 From 2012 to 2016, Dede proudly served on the Board of Directors of New York Sun Works, a non-profit organization that builds 21st century hydroponic greenhouse science labs in urban schools.

 Neil and Dede first met randomly as patrons at A Salt and Battery — a takeout fish&chips shop in Greenwich Village.
 Ten months later they were married, with restaurant.